armandossrecife/piloto/docs/compare_with_other_works.md

 The outcome of our tests on the Guava repository is a set of critical files affected by ATD and the files dependent on these critical files.

+1.2.5 Testing on Apache Jackson-databind Repository (https://github.com/FasterXML/jackson-databind.git)

+The outcome of our tests on Jackson-databind repository is a set of critical files affected by ATD and the files dependent on these critical files.

 ## 2. Comparison of Results from the proposed method and Sas et al. 2022 (m2)

 More details in [comparing_sas2022](https://github.com/armandossrecife/piloto/blob/main/notebooks/compare_with_sas2022.ipynb)